-My niece Laura Beth left the parakeets' cage door opened after trying to pet them, and the in and out traffic through the sunroom door was too much of a temptation for the adventurous girl bird, and out she flew, leaving her mate behind.
+My niece, Laura Beth, left the parakeets' cage door open after trying to pet them.
+The in-and-out traffic through the sunroom door was too much temptation for the adventurous girl bird.
+Out she flew, leaving her mate behind.